How to take care of your jeans

 Fresh Vintage Art Wear

-Our Fresh Vintage Art Wear consists out of a mixture of acrylic paint and textile paint, giving the fabric more or less texture where desired and adding some extra personality for ultimate self-expression.
+Our Fresh Vintage Art Wear consists out of a home-made paint mixture, giving the fabric more or less texture where desired and adding some extra personality for ultimate self-expression.

 Every item is unique and to be handled with care to preserve the lifetime, even though the painting's evolution along the vintage of the jeans has its own kind of charm going on.